 That’s it!
 You now know everything.
 You know why D is essential for your health, the reasons you don’t want to be deficient, but also why so many people are.
 You know how much we need, and how to make sure we reach these levels.
 There is one more thing we want to say: a vitamin D deficiency has, as we explained in the first paragraph, many consequences, amongst others for your metabolism.
-If that’s the case with you, we have something for you.
-Right now, we’re working REALLY hard on a new program, Reset Your Health.
+If that’s the case with you, we have something for you: our new program, Reset Your Health.
 It’s all about your gut, about metabolism, about the basis of feeling good and healthy.
-Sign up for our newsletter to be the first to know when we launch, and of course for a special deal.
+Within 3 weeks, you can completely heal and reset your gut.
+Check it out.

 How do you keep your D levels up to date?
 Let us know in the comments below!

 Dr. Gert Schuitemaker – Nieuw licht op vitamine D en chronische ziekten

 Dr. Natasha Campbell-McBride – Gut and Psychology Syndrome